 Their deaths highlighted the dangerous conditions, and the strike that resulted from these men’s deaths brought it to the attention of Civil Rights leaders like Dr. King.
 However, at this time, King was less interested in Civil Rights and saw this not as another opportunity to march but a chance to further the Poor People’s Campaign.
 “He saw the Memphis strike and the workers’ demand for union rights as embodying the goals and values of his fledgling Poor People’s Campaign, a movement that sought to bring a multiracial coalition of religious leaders, workers, and the poor together to fight poverty in a way that intentionally centered the voices of the marginalized. “(P.R.
 Lockhart, 4, April 2018).
 Sadly, he would be shot at the Lorraine Motel in Memphis, later dying at St. Joseph’s Hospital, leaving his campaign unfinished.

 King did the work.
 He didn’t talk about it or stand on the sidelines.
 MLK was more than an “I Have a Dream,” speech.
 He was actually on the ground doing the work.
 Read his books and listen to his other speeches, the ones that aren’t being promoted by the media (The Three Evils of Society is a good one).

 PBS aired an excellent documentary this week on black business ownership.
-Boss: The Black Experience in Business, explores the inspiring stories of trailblazing Black entrepreneurs and the significant contributions of contemporary business leaders.
+Boss: The Black Experience in Business explores the inspiring stories of trailblazing Black entrepreneurs and contemporary business leaders’ significant contributions.
 From the collapse of the Freedman’s Bank, the lynching of black grocery store owner of The Peoples Grocery, Thomas Moss, to Booker T. Washington’s National Negro Business League, a network of black entrepreneurs.
-By 1900 there were about 20,000 black owned businesses in the U.S. and I’ve got tons of ideas for future fun facts!
+By 1900 there were about 20,000 black-owned businesses in the U.S., and I’ve got tons of ideas for future fun facts!